Filming in Maasai Mara national reserve

-Like filming in other National Parks in Kenya, you will also need to get a filming permit from Kenya Film Commission for you to be allowed to film in Masai Mara National Reserve.
-In order to obtain a Filming Permit, one must write a letter requesting for the permit and fill an application form which must be accompanied by a copy of the screenplay, a story synopsis and a shooting schedule.
+Like filming in any other National Park in Kenya, you need to get a filming permit from Kenya Film Commission for you to be allowed to film in Masai Mara National Reserve.
+In order to obtain a Filming Permit, one must write a letter requesting the permit and fill out an application form which must be accompanied by a copy of the screenplay, story synopsis, and a shooting schedule.
 These should be sent to the Film Licensing Officer, Kenya Film Commission.
-Filming permit for features, documentaries, short films, music videos, corporate videos and commercials are issued within minutes of application.
-Applications for TV Series and full length feature films are processed in less than 48 hours of application.
-Contact us at Film crew fixers Uganda we will be able to help you process the filming permissions with the Local Authorities in Kenya for you to be able to successfully film in this park
+Filming permits for features, documentaries, short films, music videos, corporate videos, and commercials are issued within minutes of application.
+Applications for TV Series and full-length feature films are processed in less than 48 hours of application.
+Contact us at Film crew fixers we will be able to help you process the filming permissions with the Local Authorities in Kenya for you to be able to successfully film in this park.

 Filming fees and costs in Masai Mara National Reserve